BradyEngelke/pairs_trading/README.md

-This respository contains one python script which generates an investment dashboard with a tutorial on Pairs Trading.
+This respository contains one python script that generates an investment dashboard with a tutorial on Pairs Trading.

 # To Generate Dashboard